Platform

 Ingress (chat-ingress)

 Handles all inbound traffic.
-Authenticates users, enforces rate limits, validates the bundle, enqueues the task, and opens an SSE stream back to the client.
+Authenticates users, enforces rate limits, validates the bundle and environment scope, enqueues the task, and opens an SSE stream back to the client.
 Your bundle rarely needs to know about this — the platform wires it up automatically.

 Processor (chat-proc)